The Benefits of Using a GSA Approved Government Contractor

 Simplified Government Construction with K-Con

-K-Con has successfully completed over 650 contracts working for more than 150 government and military customers in every U.S. state and territory.
+K-Con has completed over 650 contracts for more than 150 government and military customers in every U.S. state and territory.
 Examples of our GSA projects include pre-engineered storage, security, shelter, warehouse, and in-plant solutions.
 Contact us now to learn more about GSA or to get started with your next project.
 Be sure to ask for more information about our rapid turnaround on concept drawings and preliminary pricing.